gdsc-mmu/gdscmmu/README.md

 5. Add new articles to database and load articles from database
 6. Add new comments to database and load comments from database
 7. Password Salting and Hashing
+8. Sanitize and Validate input/url queries for better security
-8. User Login Save Sessions
+9. User Login Save Sessions
-9. Cookie to auto store and load username
+10. Cookie to auto store and load username
-10. Publish to Hostinger
+11. Publish to Hostinger